simone188535/apollo-mern-mongo/README.md

 ## **Description**

 This is a website that allows the user to search and select vinyl records of their choosing by Artist, Song or Genre - also allowing them to add individual vinyls to a collection of favorites and display them on their personal profile page.
+Technology: React, Apollo GraphQL, Node, Express, Mongoose and MongoDB

 ***